 Analysis / Bias

-In review, The Heritage Foundation website does not report straight news, but rather provides commentary by conservative writers.
+In review, The Heritage Foundation website does not report straight news but rather provides commentary by conservative writers.
 Typically, there is minimal use of loaded language such as this: Green New Deal Would Barely Change Earth’s Temperature.
 Here Are the Facts.
 They also provide in-depth research such as this: Part I: Mental Illness, Firearms, And Violence.
-This report is sourced appropriately to a wide variety of credible sources.
-While this report is minimizing the lack of restrictions on guns as the culprit for gun deaths, it does provide an evidence based conclusion that “Serious Mental Illness Plays a Significant Role in Violent and Firearm-Specific Crime that Should Not Be Ignored.”
+This report is sourced appropriately from a wide variety of credible sources.
+While this report minimizes the lack of gun restrictions as the culprit for gun deaths, it does provide an evidence-based conclusion that “Serious Mental Illness Plays a Significant Role in Violent and Firearm-Specific Crime that Should Not Be Ignored.”

-Overall, we rate the Heritage Foundation Right Biased based on conservative policy positions as well as funding from right leaning organizations.
+Overall, we rate the Heritage Foundation Right Biased based on conservative policy positions and funding from right-leaning organizations.
 We also rate them Mixed for factual reporting due to promoting misleading claims regarding global warming and the health dangers associated with tobacco.
-(7/19/2016) Updated (D. Van Zandt 2/9/2019)
+(7/19/2016) Updated (D. Van Zandt 12/08/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.